How Do I Fix Low Water Pressure in My House?

 - Leaky pipes

-Before you can know the cause of your low water pressure, you first must do a proper reading with a pressure gauge.
+To figure out the cause of your low water pressure, you must do a proper reading with a pressure gauge.

 Checking Your Water Pressure